mayel15/spring-archi-microservices-template/README.md

 - Eureka Server
 - APi Gateway

-# 📄 Description du projet
+# 📄 Description of the projet

 This is an opinionated boilerplate (template or skeleton, whatever you want) for SpringBoot architecture oriented microservices.
 This repository serves as a template to simplify the [creation of new repositories from it](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).